Xuyang-J/CISC3130/README.MD.txt

 an easier time comparing.
 Then an array is used to sort(bubble sort) the names of the artists in alphabetical order, which is then transferred over to a linked list and outputted to an output file.

 As a result, anyone who reads the report will be able to clearly identify the name of artist of the hits in alphabetical order.
+The source code can be compiled into any IDE or compiler, with an input CSV file formatted like a SPOTIFY TOP 200 List.